AnthonyTechnologies/python-styleguide/syntax.md

      'long long long long long long string')
 ```

-Prefer to break lines at the highest possible syntactic level.
-If you must break a line twice, break it at the same
+Prefer breaking lines at the highest possible syntactic level.
+If a line must be broken twice, break it at the same
 syntactic level both times.

 Correct: